gianghitran/gianghitran/README.md

 ---
 Honor Program student majoring in Information Security at the University of Information Technology, VNU-HCM.

-Passionate about Machine Learning applications in Cybersecurity, Machine Learning, Adversarial Machine Learning, Malware Analysis and Digital Forensics.
+Passionate about Machine Learning applications in Cybersecurity, Adversarial Machine Learning, Malware Analysis, Digital Forensics and more.
 Actively participating in scientific research and community development projects.🔥

 ---